kubewarden/high-risk-service-account-policy/README.md

 cluster operations.
 This can be dangerous when a workload is able to manipulate resources it is not authorized to.
 This policy aims to mitigate such risks by preventing resources that utilize high-risk service accounts from being deployed in the cluster.
-To achieve this, the policy inspects the roles associated with the service account in use.
-If any of the rules are considered high-risk, the request is rejected.
+To achieve this, the policy leverages the Kubernetes authorization API.
+It assesses whether a service account has permissions to perform operations that are not allowed.
+If such unauthorized permissions are detected, the request is rejected.

 Every time a resource that defines a service account is submitted to the cluster, the policy will query the Kubernetes authorization API the to check if the given ServiceAccount has some permissions that it shouldn't.
-To perform this verification, the policy will create an [SubjectAccessReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.32/#subjectaccessreview-v1-authorization-k8s-io) and apply it to cluster check the servica account permissions.
+To perform this verification, the policy will create an [SubjectAccessReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.32/#subjectaccessreview-v1-authorization-k8s-io) and apply it to cluster check the service account permissions.
 If the result returned that the service account can perform such operation, the request is rejected.